AlgoMaster Logo

 CaseTime ComplexityExplanation

-BestO(n + k)Elements are uniformly distributed, each bucket has ~1 element, no real sorting needed within buckets. k is the number of buckets.
+BestO(n + b)Elements are uniformly distributed, each bucket has ~1 element, no real sorting needed within buckets.

-AverageO(n + n^2/k + k)With k = n buckets and uniform distribution, this simplifies to O(n).
+AverageO(n + n^2/b + b)With b = n buckets and uniform distribution, this simplifies to O(n).
 Each bucket has O(1) elements on average.

-SpaceO(n + k)n elements stored across k buckets, plus the bucket array itself.
+SpaceO(n + b)n elements stored across b buckets, plus the bucket array itself.

-Let us break down the average case more carefully.
-If we have n elements and k buckets, and the input is uniformly distributed, each bucket receives approximately n/k elements.
-Sorting one bucket with insertion sort costs O((n/k)^2).
-Across k buckets, the total sorting cost is:
+A more detailed look at the average case: with n elements and b buckets, uniform distribution gives each bucket approximately n/b elements.
+Sorting one bucket with insertion sort costs O((n/b)^2).
+Across b buckets, the total sorting cost is:

-Adding the O(n) distribution step and O(k) bucket creation:
+Adding the O(n) distribution step and O(b) bucket creation:

-When k = n (number of buckets equals number of elements), this becomes:
+When b = n (number of buckets equals number of elements), this becomes:

 Stability

-Whether bucket sort is stable depends on two things: the inner sorting algorithm and how elements are collected during concatenation.
-If you use a stable sort (like insertion sort) within each bucket and collect elements in bucket order, the overall sort is stable.
-If you use an unstable inner sort (like quicksort), bucket sort loses stability.
+Whether bucket sort is stable depends on the implementation, specifically the inner sorting algorithm and how elements are collected during concatenation.
+A stable inner sort (like insertion sort), combined with collecting elements in the original insertion order within each bucket, produces an overall stable sort.
+An unstable inner sort (like quicksort) makes bucket sort unstable.

 When to Use Bucket Sort

 Bucket sort is not a general-purpose sorting algorithm.
-It excels in specific scenarios and falls flat in others.
+It performs well in specific scenarios and poorly in others.

 Good Use Cases

 • Uniformly distributed floating point numbers.
-This is the textbook case.
-If you are sorting random numbers between 0 and 1, bucket sort is hard to beat.
+Sorting random numbers between 0 and 1 is the canonical use case, where bucket sort is hard to beat.

 • Data with a known, bounded range.
-If you know all values fall between 0 and 10,000, you can set up buckets to cover that range efficiently.
+Values that fall between 0 and 10,000 (for example) allow buckets to cover that range efficiently.

 • Sorting by a hash or computed key.
 When the distribution function produces well-spread keys, bucket sort performs well.